steanlab/steanlab.github.io/about.md

 ENG: Siarhei Besarab {@stean _or_ @steanlab} — BEL: **Сяргей Бесараб** {[BE:WIKIPEDIA](https://be.wikipedia.org/wiki/%D0%A1%D1%8F%D1%80%D0%B3%D0%B5%D0%B9_%D0%92%D0%B0%D1%81%D1%96%D0%BB%D0%B5%D0%B2%D1%96%D1%87_%D0%91%D0%B5%D1%81%D0%B0%D1%80%D0%B0%D0%B1)} — RUS: Сергей Бесараб

 > Hey there everyone!
 My name is Siarhei, and I'm an independent scientist and certified researcher in Surface and Interface Chemistry.
 Additionally, I'm also a science communicator, journalist, and writer for [HABR](https://habr.com/ru/users/steanlab/posts)/[MEDIUM](https://medium.com/@steanlab).
 My scientific interests are broad and transdisciplinary, and also I'm passionate about promoting Citizen Science.
-This tiny website is meant to establish online presence in a more personal (and less invasive) way than what trendy social media want to offer.
+This tiny website is meant to establish online presence in a more simple (more «traditionally scientical») way than what trendy social media want to offer.

 ### My research interests include: